jonathanstowe/MQ-Posix/README.md

 ## Install

-If you have a working installation of Rakudo Perl 6 you should be able to install this with *zef* :
+If you have a working installation of Rakudo you should be able to install this with *zef* :

     zef install MQ::Posix